 The rate at which you use battery power determines how long you can use the battery of your computer between charges.
-Because of different user habits and needs, it is difficult to predict how long a battery charge lasts.
+Because every computer user has individual habits and needs, it is difficult to predict how long a battery charge lasts.
 There are two main factors:

-- How much energy is stored in the battery when you begin to work. - The way you use your computer.
-For example: - How often you access the solid-state drive. - How bright you make the computer display. - How often you use the wireless features.
+- How much energy is stored in the battery when you begin to work

+- The way you use your computer, for example:

+- How often you access the storage drive

+- How bright you make the computer display

+- How often you use the wireless feature